 The terminal was an aesthetic and commercial success for decades, until the early 2000s, when TWA was sold to American Airlines and the terminal’s retro layout was deemed insufficient for 21st century security guidelines.
 The duties of the TWA Flight Center were transferred to the modern day Terminal 5, located just to the east of the now-empty building.

 Thanks to its placement on the National Register of Historic Places, the midcentury flight center was preserved, sitting unoccupied in the center of one of America’s busiest airports.
 It remained in limbo for years—intact, but entirely empty other than the occasional open house.

 By 2015—nearly 14 years after its closure—the TWA terminal finally found a new purpose.
-According to plans by JetBlue and a hotel developer, the original head house will be transformed into an airport hotel, consisting of 505 new guest rooms while maintaining many of the airport’s original icons, including the Lisbon Lounge and the Paris Café.
+In 2019, the original head house opened as an airport hotel, consisting of 505 new guest rooms while maintaining many of the airport’s original icons, including the Lisbon Lounge and the Paris Café.
 The flight center’s exciting repurposing reminds us that it’s never too late or too costly to preserve history.

 Only in Queens: Tasting Our Way Through New York’s Most Diverse Borough

 Manhattan may have name-brand recognition and Brooklyn a certain cache, but Queens is the city’s largest and most diverse borough.
 Join us, October 4-7, to dig into Queens’ rich neighborhood life.